banana flower - ghana 2008

 The banana plant is one of the fastest-growing plants in the world, able to grow five feet in a single day under the right conditions.
 Some varieties can grow to reach a total height of over 20 feet.

-Tall banana tree with fruit
+tall banana tree with fruit

 Leaves of banana trees